-- test suite name (str) test suite name which this test is related to - status_server_uri (list) the URIs for the status servers that this task should send updates to. - job_id (str) the ID of the job, for authenticating messages that get sent to the destination job's status server and will make into the job's results. - suite_config (dict) Configuration dict relevant for the whole suite.
+- pre\runnable the "description" of what the task should run. - status\server\uri (list) the URIs for the status servers that this task should send updates to. - job\id (str) the ID of the job, for authenticating messages that get sent to the destination job's status server and will make into the job's results.